"International Journal of Physical Education, Sports and Health"

 The purpose of the study was to find out the significant difference of Emotional Intelligence among female Baseball, Softball and Cricket players.
 The survey method through the technique of questionnaire of emotional intelligence (Hyde et al. 2001) had been adopted to collect the relevant data for this study.
 The researcher collected the data on ninety (N=90) Group-A: Baseball(n1=30), Group-B: Softball (n2=30)), Group-C: Cricket (n3=30) female Baseball, Softball and Cricket players as subjects between the age group of 18-28 years.
 The Statistical Package for the Social Sciences (SPSS) version 16.0 was used for all analysis.
 The differences in the mean of each group for selected variable were tested for the significance of difference by One-way Analysis of Variance (ANOVA).
 For further analysis Post-Hoc Test (LSD Test) was applied.
 In all the analyses, the 5% critical level (p<0.05) was considered to indicate statistical significance.
 The result shows that statistically partially significant differences were found with regard to emotional intelligence among female Baseball, Softball, and Cricket players.Pages: 437-439 | 850 Views 37 DownloadsDownload Full Article:

 How to cite this article:

 Parmjit Kaur, Dr. Nishan Singh Deol.
 Emotional Intelligence (EI) Among Female Baseball, Softball and Cricket Players: A Cross-Sectional Analysis.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 437-439.
+Int J Phys Educ Sports Health 2016;3(3):437-439.